egoOyiri/egoEconometrics/README.md

 egoEconomotrics
 ============

-# this project uses Apache Spark run on a Single Node Hadoop/Yarn
+This project uses Apache Spark run on a Single Node Hadoop/Yarn

+* Prerequisites:
+- wget
+- java
+- *nix - Darwin, Linux, Cygwin

+* Warning:
+This will mess up with your ~/.ssh folder

 To run the install: